quixio/quix-docs/docs/platform/tutorials/image-processing/index.md

 4. Stream merge

-    - Merge the seperate data streams into one
+    - Merge the separate data streams into one

 5. Web UI configuration